ZAUB1/rootkit-frt/doc/components.md

 ## Event handlers
 There are multiple ways of handling component events<br/>
-In this section we're assume to listen to the click event
+In this section we assume to listen to the click event
 ### Decorators
 ```javascript
 import { Component } from "&/core/controllers/component";